pangeo-data/climpred/docs/source/why-climpred.rst

 reconstructions, uninitialized ensembles) along with your decadal prediction output.

-When computing lead-dependent skill scores, ``climpred`` handles all of the lag-correlating for you, properly aligning the multiple time dimensions between the hindcast and  verification datasets.
+When computing lead-dependent skill scores, ``climpred`` handles all of the "init"-"lead"-"time"-matching for you, properly aligning the multiple time dimensions between the hindcast and verification datasets.
 We offer a suite of vectorized `deterministic <metrics.html#deterministic>`_ and `probabilistic <metrics.html#probabilistic>`_ metrics that can be applied to time series and grids.
-It's as easy as concatenating your initialized prediction output into one xr.Dataset and running :py:meth:`~climpred.classes.HindcastEnsemble.verify` command:
+It's as easy as concatenating your initialized prediction output into one :py:class:`~xarrray.Dataset` and running :py:meth:`~climpred.classes.HindcastEnsemble.verify` command:

 .. :: python

 >>> HindcastEnsemble.verify(
 ...     metric="rmse", comparison="e2o", dim="init", alignment="maximize"
 ... )